ufal/ParlaStats/documentation/ProgDoc.md

                 - Description of the query - `description` section of the JSON query.
                 - json part of the response received from server.
         - **`__adjust_results()`**
-            - Method responsible for better formating of the json response, more apporopriate for displaying.
+            - Method responsible for better formatting of the json response, more appropriate for displaying.
             - Uses `prettytable` python library to construct a table from the retrieved information, which is better for printing.
             - *parameters:*
                 - `result` - a singular json result.